 — 2015 DORCHESTER ROAD · Brooklyn“Pros: Close to the train, markets, culture, major stores Cons: Neighbors are loud, smells like weed, YNs constantly standing in front of entrance and elevators.
 Building is infested with roaches, water pressure is not good.
 Could smell nex…”

-11 active housing-court litigations are on file across their buildings.
+11 active housing-court cases are on file across DITMAS PARK 2015 LLC's buildings.